 "Cool," Harry breathed, excitement rushing through him as he realized that he wouldn't have to worry about Dumbledore anymore.
 "I love magic!"

 After Remus' explanation, Harry found an empty classroom and engaged the charm to set off when Dumbledore got too close.
 Thankfully, the map had been quiet throughout his and Snape's session.
 He hoped it stayed that way until after the battle.

 As he got closer to his dorm, he wished he could take a few minutes and work on another spell out of the book.
 It wouldn't take very long…but he quickly remembered the promise he made Snape.
 If he didn't keep it, Snape would stop helping him.
 Sighing, Harry said the password and climbed back into the common room.

 Thankful that no one was present, Harry made his way toward the stairs to get ready for bed.

 Spinning around, his eyes found Hermione.
 And she had that look in her eye when she wanted to find out something and was willing to search the entire library looking for it.
 He was in trouble.

 "Hermione," Harry said, keeping the surprise out of his voice and hoping that he could make a quick escape, thankful that he had already planned for this.

 "This is the third night you've been out late.
 What's going on?"

 Sighing realistically, Harry said, "Nothing.
 I just needed some time to myself is all.
-With everything that goes on during the day I don't have time to just be alone.
-I'm just trying not go crazy, Hermione.
+With everything that goes on during the day I don't have time to just be alone without company or the book.
+I need some time to myself to not go crazy, Hermione.
 And this time works for me."

 Hermione didn't seem to want to believe him, but after his "confession" he saw the determination in her eyes falter.
 Yes!
 "All right.
 You could have just said something, you know," she said with a small smile.